Linsanity81/InverseTiling/README.md

 - [Step-by-step Instructions for Creating a K-hedral Tiling](#create_puzzle)

 ## About <a name = "about"></a>
-This code repo implements a computational approach called *inverse tiling* to produce K-hedral tilings.
+This code repo implements a computational approach called *inverse tiling* to produce K-hedral tilings on square grids.
 We implemented our computational approach in C++ and `libigl` [Jacobson et al. 2018] on a desktop computer with 3.6 GHz 8-Core Intel processor and 16 GB RAM.
+If you have any problems when using this code, you can contact me any time through 1998rlchen@gmail.com.

 ## Code Installation <a name = "getting_started"></a>
 First, clone the repository, run CMake to generate Makefiles or CMake/Visual Studio project files, and the rest should work automatically.